ygoe/ViewModelKit/README.md

 This method may be defined for every property in your class.
 It will be called after the property value changes and before the PropertyChanged event is raised.

+This also works for (transitively) dependent get-only properties, but their Changed method will always be called when the original source property has changed.
+That is, the Changed method of a get-only property may be called when its value has not actually changed (but possibly might have).

 ##### Example

     private void OnFirstNameChanged()